Logical Reasoning Test (Random Questions) - Logical Reasoning

 ||||||||||||||

-Your Answer: Option Correct Answer: Option D Explanation: Since one premise is negative, the conclusion must be negative.
-So, neither conclusion follows.
+Your Answer: Option Correct Answer: Option B Explanation: Nothing about the growth of economy is mentioned in the statement.
+So, I does not follow.
+Also, it is given that 35 per cent of national income is shared by 10 per cent of households.
+This indicates unequal distribution.
+So, II follows.
 Learn more problems on : Logical Reasoning Test (Random Questions) Discuss about this problem : Discuss in Forum |

 Read the paragraph carefully and determine the main point the author is trying to make.
 What conclusion can be drawn from the argument?
 Each paragraph is followed by five statements.One statement supports the author's argument better than the others do.

-14. | Generation Xers are those people born roughly between 1965 and 1981.
+16. | Generation Xers are those people born roughly between 1965 and 1981.
 As employees, Generation Xers tend to be more challenged when they can carry out tasks independently.
 This makes Generation Xers the most entrepreneurial generation in history. |

 ||||||||||||||